livechat/agent-app-sdk/README.md

 });
 ```

-Each type of widget offers a different set of events that you can listen to.
+Each widget type offers a different set of events that you can listen to.
 Check them out in the descriptions below.

 ## Details widget (`IDetailsWidget`)